turingschool/front-end-curriculum/lessons/ember-components.md

 ember g controller double-clickable
 ```

-This command will generate our `.hbs` file, a `.js` file, and a test.
+This command will generate a `.hbs` file, a `.js` file, and a test file.
 We want to create a section of code that when double clicked will do a thing.
 Let's call this component `double-clickable`.

 Somewhere in your `application.hbs` or `groceries.hbs` files, make a reference to the component: